Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 In this article, you'll learn how to integrate Azure Digital Twins with [Device Provisioning Service (DPS)](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).

 The solution described in this article will allow you to automate the process to _provision_ and _retire_ IoT Hub devices in Azure Digital Twins using Device Provisioning Service.
-The better understand a set of general device management stages that are common to all enterprise IoT projects, see [Device Lifecycle](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-management-overview#device-lifecycle).
+To better understand a set of general device management stages that are common to all enterprise IoT projects, see the [*Device Lifecycle* section](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-management-overview#device-lifecycle) of IoT Hub's device management documentation.

 ## Prerequisites

 Before you can set up the provisioning, you need to have an **Azure Digital Twins instance**.

 If you do not have this set up already, you can create it by following the Azure Digital Twins [*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md).
-The tutorial will walk you through setting up an Azure Digital Twins instance and an Azure IoT Hub.
+The tutorial will walk you through setting up an Azure Digital Twins instance and a connected Azure IoT Hub.

 ## Solution architecture